Artefact2/libxm/README.md

 Effect differences
 ==================

-* Random waveform is supported for vibrato control (E43, E47) and tremolo control (E73, E77), FT2 does not support this waveform
 * E8y effect is supported, FT2 has no support for this command
 * Glissando control (E3y) with Amiga frequencies is not yet supported
 * Amiga filter toggle (E0y) is not supported, and is unlikely to be